Asac00/PlasmaModding/README.md

 - A framework to **define and register new custom data types** in Plasma
 - Experimental control over the **image system** used by the game
-- Compatibility with the **plasma_custom_nodes** project, allowing both projects to be used together
+- Compatibility with the **[Plasma-Custom-Nodes](https://github.com/Plasma-Modding/Plasma-Custom-Nodes)** project, allowing both projects to be used together

 ## Current Development Focus